 If superheroes traveled on riding mowers the Swisher ZTR2454BS Response would be a Bat ‘Mow-bile’.
 It is fast, powerful, and good for larger lawns and professional landscapers.
 Equipped with a Briggs and Stratton engine it is reliable and hardy and the zero-turn technology makes it very easy to use.

 The 24HP, Briggs and Stratton engine gives the riding lawn mower its power and ensures it operates quietly compared to other engines.
-Key features of the Swisher ZTR2454BS includes a 54-inch cutting deck with three gator mulching blades, hydro gear 2800 transmissions, an Ogura clutch as well as a heavy-duty steel frame.
+Key features of the Swisher ZTR2454BS include a 54-inch cutting deck with three gator mulching blades, hydro gear 2800 transmissions, and Ogura clutch as well as a heavy-duty steel frame.